malsadev/StudentCourseBooking-SEG2105-Group6/README.md

 Group 6 project deliverable 1

 # Collaboration Workflow
+Clone the repo using Http protocol. "git clone <http address of repo>" you can find the address on green menu on the top right of the repo.

+You may be prompted to authenticate yourself.
+In which case, use yout github username and the personal access token as the password.
+Using your regular github password wont work

+**After cloning**

 Pull latest code (git pull or git pull origin)

 Create a branch and name it appropriately.
 For example, if your task consists mainly of creating a front-end button for adding a course, name your branch "<your name>-course-add-button-frontend".
 As long as the scope of the work is reflected in the branch name, its fine.